johnfelipe/vector-tiles/_posts/services/0001-02-17-mapbox-streets-v8.md

 - [`road`](#road) layer:
   - New fields:
     - Fields from former `road_label` layer: names, `ref`, `reflen`, `len`, `shield`, `iso_3166_2`
+    - `iso_3166_1`: indicates the ISO 3166-1 2-letter country code of the road.
+    - `shield-text-color`: indicates the color to use for the highway shield text.
     - `toll`: `true` for toll roads and not present / null for all other roads.
     - `surface`: indicates either `paved` or `unpaved` where this data is available from OSM.
     - `bike_lane`: indicates presence and location of a bike lane that is part of the road itself (as opposed to a separated bike lane).